collective/collective.geo.geographer/collective/geo/geographer/README.rst

     >>> geo.setGeoInterface('Point', (-100, 40))

 and reindex the document.

     >>> doc.reindexObject(idxs=['zgeo_geometry'])

-We can create a subscriber for IObjectGeoreferencedEvent to do that automatically.
+We can create a subscriber for :class:`IObjectGeoreferencedEvent <collective.geo.geographer.event.IObjectGeoreferencedEvent>` to do that automatically.
-See. collective.geo.contentlocations.eventsreindexCoordsSubscriber

 Check the catalog results